PcLover2/cbr2cbz/README.md

 I am currently trying to add the support for a log file and statistics.
 Having a few issues, so my most recent and non-working commit is in the unstable folder.

+# Donations

+Please consider making me small donation.
+Even though my scripts are open source and free to use, I still need to eat.
+And the occasional bottle of wine also goes down well.

+- $5 buys me a cup of coffee
+- $10 buys me a nice burger
+- $20 buys me a bottle of wine
+- Anything above that will be awesome as well.

+You can send me a donation via Paypal https://www.paypal.com/paypalme/thisiszeev

+Drop me a message on Reddit if you do make a donation. u/thisiszeev

+Support is only offered freely to those who donate $20 or more.

+Your donation contributes to further development.

+If you need a custom script, contact me on Reddit for pricing.

 I will eventually add support for more formats and in different directions.
 Right now, I had 10 000 + files, and some were cbr and some were cbz, but my device has issues with cbr, probably because RAR is a closed patent.
 So I wanted to convert all my cbr files to cbz, for my own needs.

 ## Contact the developer.